m13v/AI_button/README.md

-This is the [assistant-ui](https://github.com/Yonom/assistant-ui) starter project.
+# AI_button

+This project is something I've been missing quite a lot.
+How do I engage user with AI chat with less friction?

+So, I integrated LLM calls to auto-generate follow-up questions based on the latest conversation, displayed as clickable buttons.

 ## Getting Started

-First, add your OpenAI API key to `.env.local` file:
+First, add your OpenAI API key to `.env` file:

 ```
 OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx